 Heart cells are among the most densely packed in the body.
-The compact structure is close together so they can communicate with one another and beat as one (lump).
+The compact structure is close together, so they can communicate with one another and beat as one.
 There are tissue engineers for whom this poses a tricky hurdle.
-If the cells are packed too tightly some won’t get proper nutrients and too loosely they can’t coordinate a synched beat.
-The new discovery proves that with acoustics the pattern can change and literally within five or six seconds.
-With the twist of a dial the cells move into a new spot immediately.
+If the cells are packed too tightly, some won’t get proper nutrients, and if they are packed too loosely, they can’t coordinate a synced beat.
+The new discovery proves that with acoustics, the pattern can change literally within five or six seconds.
+With the twist of a dial, the cells move into a new spot immediately.

 Images of heart cells reorganizing with acoustics (cymatics).

 Does this not sound magical?
-Only if we do not understand the science (the reasons behind certain phenomena) do we call it magic.
-I am not surprised about it now, but when I discovered cymatics I was surprised how powerful sound can be in shaping and reorganizing matter, or intracellular spaces.
-Our bodies are made of 60-70 % water!
-So this discovery is very logical (to me) and I have written about it years ago, although I am not a professor like Utkan Demirci, PhD, an acoustic bio-engineer and professor of radiology, or like Cardiologist Sean Wu, MD, PhD.
-Both of them have worked on this new discovery for which I am happy!
+Only if we do not understand the science (the reasons behind certain phenomena) can we call it magic.
+I am not surprised about it now, but when I discovered cymatics, I was surprised at how powerful sound can be in shaping and reorganizing matter, or intracellular spaces.
+Our bodies are made of 60–70% water!
+So this discovery is very logical to me, and I have written about it years ago, although I am not a professor like Utkan Demirci, PhD, an acoustic bio-engineer and professor of radiology, or like Cardiologist Sean Wu, MD, PhD.
+Both of them have worked on this new discovery, for which I am happy!
 You can check out this Stanford University resource here about it:

 With Love, Omananda